the1one/consolebrush/README.md

-# this is consolebrush version 2 that contails some minor improvements and the below user guide.
+This is consolebrush version 2 that contains some minor improvements and the below user guide.

 How to use this program.